Seagate/cortx/doc/S3ServerQuickStart.md

 <p align="center"><img src="../../assets/images/init_script_output.PNG?raw=true"></p>

 ## Compilation and Running Unit Test
-All following commands assumes that user is already into it's main source directory.
+All the following commands assume that user is already in its main source directory.
 ### Running Unit test and System test
-1. Setup host system
+1. Setup the host system
   * `$ ./update-hosts.sh`
 2. Following script by default will build the code, run the unit test and system test in your local system.
 Check for help to get more details.
   * `$ ./jenkins-build.sh`.
-If you face issue with clang-format, recommanded git version and clang-format needs to be installed.
+If you face any issue with clang-format, recommended git version and clang-format needs to be installed.
 Do it from [here](#getting-git--gerit-to-work).
-  * You may have to add `/usr/local/bin` to PATH variable using command `$PATH=$PATH:/usr/local/bin` if not there already.
+  * You may have to add `/usr/local/bin` to PATH variable using command `$PATH=$PATH:/usr/local/bin` if it is not there already.

-  Make sure output log has message as shown in below image to ensure successful run of system test in `./jenkins-build.sh`.
+  Make sure the output log has a message as shown in below image to ensure successful execution of system test in `./jenkins-build.sh`.

 <p align="center"><img src="../../assets/images/jenkins_script_output.PNG?raw=true"></p>